MeeremansMarguerite/MSC-Differentiation-Quantification/README.md

 > 		For a macro that involves adjusting settings manually, such as Brightness/Contrast, you need to run the macro 4 times and take the mean of these runs.
 >  * Before starting the macro, insert the correct path to save the results.
 Copy the file path from your document folder and change ‘\’ into ‘/’.
 The last word is followed by ‘.xslx’ and this should be the name of the new document. \
 >  		!
 After analysis, immediately change the name of the excel file. \
 >  		!
-If a document with the same name already excists, imageJ will save the results in the same document, overwrite them OR when it is open, will not save them at all.
+If a document with the same name already excists, ImageJ will save the results in the same document, overwrite them OR when it is open, will not save them at all.

 ### Adipogenic – OilRedO staining
 >  * The macro ‘VetSCRU_OilRed’ is designed to detect lipid droplets based on Oil Red O staining, with Hematoxylin counterstaining.